Dr. Laura Knouse's Lab

 Lab Description

-Another goal of our lab is to ask research questions that have implications for reducing risk and improving outcomes for people with self-regulation problems.
-We seek creative ways to study these questions that make meaningful contributions to basic and applied knowledge and that are feasible for undergraduate student researchers.
+The Knouse Lab (also known as the KNAB) investigates the cognitive, emotional, and behavioral processes that contribute to effective and ineffective self-regulation.
+Many of our projects specifically focus on understanding Attention-Deficit/Hyperactivity Disorder (ADHD) in adults—a disorder of self-regulation.
+We ask and answer research questions that have implications for improving the lives of people with self-regulation problems.
+We seek creative ways to study these clinically-related questions that make meaningful contributions to basic and applied knowledge and that are feasible for undergraduate student researchers.

 Students interested in working in Dr. Knouse’s lab may inquire in person or via email.